obah2008/Active-directory-project/SIEM integration.md

 - **Type/Schedule:** Scheduled (Cron: `0 * * * *`, runs hourly) | **Trigger Actions:** Add to triggered alerts, Severity: High
 - **Expiration:** 7 days from creation

-### What I found
+## What I Found
-For this demonstration, I turned off the network firewall, as expected there was a huge spike in failed RDP login attempts.
-One notable IP address consistently showed up **45.134.26.142**
+For this demonstration, I turned off the network firewall — and just as expected, there was a huge spike in failed RDP login attempts.
+One particular IP address stood out: 45.134.26.142.
+This address showed up consistently in the logs and appears to be an external threat actor attempting to brute-force RDP login.

+I’ll be dedicating a separate section of this project to enriching this IP and gathering as much information as possible about the source of the activity.

+## Next Up: [Slack and Shuffle integration]